 Governance and Voting Systems:

 Ethereum's smart contracts can be utilized to create transparent and decentralized governance systems.
-This allows for secure and auditable voting processes, making it harder for fraud and manipulation to occur.
+This allows for secure and auditable voting processes.

 Frequently Asked Questions

 Ether, denoted by the symbol ETH, is the native cryptocurrency of the Ethereum network.
-It is used as a means of value exchange within the network and serves as a reward for miners who validate transactions and maintain the Ethereum blockchain.
-Additionally, ETH is often traded on cryptocurrency exchanges and can be used to pay for transaction fees and services within Ethereum applications.
+It serves as a reward for miners who validate transactions and maintain the Ethereum blockchain.
+It is also used for value exchange within the network.
+Within Ethereum applications, people use it to pay for transaction fees and services.
+ETH is also traded on cryptocurrency exchanges.